Hidden Gems in Spain off the Beaten Track

 If you want to experience Spain away from some of the big tourist destinations, you can’t do better than the beautiful Kingdom of Asturias.

 Spain’s northern region is often referred to as “Green Spain” because, contrary to much of Spain, the northern region enjoys substantial rainfall and has ideal weather to nurture emerald, green hills and deep forests that almost seem tropical.
-Asturias is part of that amazing Green Region and one of Spain’s hidden gems.

 Fully one third of Asturias is designated protected parkland.
 The region is also dotted with national parks like “Picos de Europa” Europe’s first national park and the site of natural beauty like the region’s sparkling lakes.
-Asturias also boasts the UNESCO biosphere reserve of Somiedo and many nature reserves.

-Not to be outdone by Asturias’ breathtaking natural beauty, its towns also offer many not-to-be-missed sites.
-Oviedo, the capital city of Asturias, is home to several pre-Romanesque structures from the 9th century.
 These are UNESCO World Heritage sites that were once the private residences of Asturian royalty.
 The many plazas of Oviedo feature a dizzying combination of architectural styles like: Renaissance, Gothic, Romanesque and Baroque.
-The perfect example of this is the city’s cathedral, Catedral Metropolitana Basilica de San Salvador.
-Oviedo is the perfect base from which to explore the rest of the region.

-Asturias loves to showcase its customs and traditions.
-You will see centuries old performances playout in town plazas throughout the year.
 The area is ideal for a two or three week road trip to Asturias to at least touch on everything the region has to offer.

-Enjoy regional dishes like fabada Asturiana, a hearty meat, bean and vegetable stew.
 For a Spanish experience as authentic as you can get, make sure to try the local alcoholic cider in one of the region’s many cider houses.

 An ideal accommodation in Oviedo is the Hotel Campoamor.
 It is centrally located and has tons of old world charm.